 US Naval Historical Center

-Argonne 71k Argonne (AG-31) at Navy Yard Pearl Harbor, 11 August 1941, during a refit.
+Argonne 71k USS Argonne (AG-31) at Navy Yard Pearl Harbor, 11 August 1941, during a refit.
 The ship, previously unarmed, had her long-assigned armament of 4 5"/51 guns (one visible here) and 4 3" anti-aircraft guns installed during this refit.
 The ship is being repainted into Measure One camouflage.

 US National Archives photo # 19-N-25205, from the Bureau of Ships Collection now in the U.S. National Archives.